ji-zai/personal-site/content/essays/seek-truth.md

 For example, if you try to describe "basketball" to someone using English statements, could you ever compile a list of such statements that perfectly communicates the meaning of a "basketball" to someone with no knowledge of it, such that after they read the list they have the exact understanding you have about "basketball"?
 It's impossible.

 The level of detail in reality is far greater than the level of detail that can be represented in language.
-This difference is the inherent inaccuracy in how we represent truths. (note: but of course most of us do a lot worse than the theoretical limit in the level of detail language can represent because we can't utilize language well).
+This difference is the inherent inaccuracy in how we represent truths. (note: but of course most of us do a lot worse than the theoretical limit in the level of detail language can represent because we don't utilize language well).

-If we design a contrived system to escape the limitations of language, well, then that system itself may not be correlated with reality in meaningful enough ways to not be useful.
+If we design a contrived system to escape the limitations of language, well, then that system itself may not be correlated with reality in meaningful enough ways to be useful.
 But, this is usually the best we can do.

-Anyone looking to seek truth ought to take these (and many more) inaccuracies and incorrect assumptions into account when seeking truth.
+Anyone looking to seek truth will have to take these (and many more) inaccuracies and incorrect assumptions into account when seeking truth.

 But, in my own experience, and based on what I've seen in the world, I believe the deadliest cause for our delusion about the systems is our own **self-delusion**: our lack of understanding in the way our minds work and all the ways in which our minds cloud our view of reality.

 I believe this is the reason we fail to see some of the most obvious, profound truths - which are often right under our noses.

-And why when someone makes a profound discovery, it can seem stupidly obvious in hindsight - whether it's an idea for a company, movie, scientific discovery, anything meaningful.
+And why when someone makes a profound discovery, it often seem stupidly obvious in hindsight - whether it's an idea for a company, movie, scientific discovery, or anything transformative.

 It's not that the truth was kept hidden and required great difficulty to excavate, but that our minds were too clouded to see it, even if we were trying to find it.
-Especially if we're trying to find it.
+Especially if we were trying to find it.

 You can have the most accurate tools, more accurate references, most accurate account of what you already know, but if you fail to see reality as it is, then the most fundamental tool you use to understand the world outside is itself unreliable.

 What exactly are we deluded about regarding ourselves that leads us to be deluded about the systems we study?
 What causes it?
 And can we overcome it?

-In order to answer these questions, I propose a theory of mind that I think is sufficiently accurate based on my own experiences and observation of others, in order to try and make sense of self-delusion in a useful way that doesn't just treat it as some abstract philosophical concept. *(note: In no way did I "come up" with this.
+In order to answer these questions, I propose a theory of mind that I think is sufficiently accurate based on my own experiences and observation of others, in order to try and make sense of self-delusion in a useful way, that doesn't just treat it as some abstract philosophical concept. *(note: In no way did I "come up" with this.
 There are many, many theories of mind from all parts of the world, in probably all time periods of human history.
 This is just what I think is the simplest, most useful way to look at the mind for the purpose of understanding what seeking truth means, that I've found reasonably accurate based on my observations.
 There are likely more fundamental truths of the mind that is more aligned with reality.).*

 The mind has two modes: it thinks and it feels.